 In certain situations, if we believe the commitment of time and capital is justified we may seek to be a catalyst to realise value from an investment by taking an active role to effect corporate change, this could be working alone or in conjunction with other investors.
 Such activist techniques could involve working with existing Management or other more aggressive steps such as acquiring substantial stakes in companies, proposing restructuring, recapitalisation, sale, changes in strategic direction, seeking potential acquirers, and other related activities.
 Management believe that on occasion these activist techniques can both accelerate and maximise the realisation of value from an investment.

 Debt should be used sparingly and with an appreciation for the increased risks inherent in increased leverage.
 Investment opportunities which require excessive debt to finance will be rejected rather than over burdening our balance sheet.
 This conservative approach to issuing debt reflects a focus on capital preservation (as well as capital growth) and our acknowledgment of the fiduciary obligation we hold towards Shareholders as stewards of their capital.

 4. Alignment of Interests

 The long-term goal of Management is to maximise the average annual growth rate of the intrinsic value per share.
-Our focus is on intrinsic value per share as it reflects an obligation to add value for shareholders.
+Our focus is on intrinsic value per share as it reflects an obligation to add value for Shareholders.
 Likewise, our orientation will be guided by having a shareholding in the business.
-This will ensure both management and investors have a stake in the long-term performance of the business and that we will “eat our own cooking”.
+This will ensure both Management and Shareholders have a stake in the long-term performance of the business and that we will “eat our own cooking”.

 5. Transparent and Candid Reporting

-Management are also Shareholders and we will always treat shareholders in the manner we would want to be treated if our roles were reversed.
-However, we do not propose to issue earnings guidance or report on a quarterly basis.
+Management are also Shareholders and we will always treat Shareholders in the manner we would want to be treated if our roles were reversed.
+However, we do not propose to issue earnings guidance or report on a quarterly or interim basis.